QianZeHao123/zehao.qian/content/project/Travel_Paris/index.md

 ---
-title: 'France - Paris'
+title: '🇪🇺 ｜ France 🇫🇷'
-summary: Paris Travel Notes.
+summary: Walking by the Seine River, the sunset is just right, and Paris seems to whisper romance and history softly.
 tags:
   - Travel
 date: 2024-05-04